wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 2. Recovery Code delivered via OOB channel, typically in form of securely printed postcard, delivered by a post service.
    - This type of code has typically more than one PUK associated with the code, so it can be used for multiple times
    - User has to keep that postcard at safe and secure place and mark already used PUKs.
+   - The code delivery must be confirmed by the user, before it can be used for a recovery operation.

 The feature is not automatically available, but must be enabled and configured on PowerAuth Server.
 If it's so, then your mobile application can use several methods related to this feature.